Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 A new project starts with a domain name.
 Not for any particular reason--just that it helps to have it in place when we start managing records and defining derivative ingress rules.

 So, let's assume you've used DreamHost or GoDaddy and put a few dollars down.
-We'll use the example `souolibrogenos.us` for this article--it's long enough to be unique, based on the name of a Celtic deity, and uses the `.us` TLD to make sure we're being super-cheap.
-Who's got more than two dollars to throw at this anyways!?
+We'll use the example `mydomain.com` for this article, which is of course not what you or I *actually* register.

-Most importantly, though, are the nameservers used to register records for this domain name, which you will likely need to either a) provide at purchase time, or b) customize once you've purchased your domain.
+Most importantly, though, are the nameservers used to register records for this domain name, which you will likely need to either:

+1. Provide at purchase time, or

+1. Customize once you've purchased your domain

 Point those to DigitalOcean, which we'll be using to flesh out our tech stack, and we'll get going:

 * `ns1.digitalocean.com`